ekr/tls13-spec/draft-ietf-tls-tls13.md

 limiting replay to once per cluster.
-Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by rejecting 0-RTT but SHOULD NOT abort the handshake.
+Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by rejecting 0-RTT but MUST NOT abort the handshake.

-Note: When implementations are freshly started, they SHOULD reject 0-RTT as long as any portion of their storage window overlaps the startup time.
+Note: When implementations are freshly started, they SHOULD reject 0-RTT as long as any portion of their recording window overlaps the startup time.
 Otherwise, they run the risk of accepting replays which were originally sent during that period.